Florida lawmakers pass gun control bill

 Emotional testimony

-The national minimum age to buy a handgun is already 21, with a three-day waiting period.
-However, a person can be as young as 18 to buy a rifle in Florida, with no waiting period.
+The national minimum age to buy a handgun is already 21.
+Florida law mandates a three-day waiting period before the purchase of a handgun is completed.
+However, a person as young as 18 can buy a rifle in Florida, with no waiting period.

 - Trump clashes with Republicans on guns